On spectral stability of solitary waves of nonlinear Dirac equation on a line: Introduction

+Otherwise, the solitary wave is called \emph{orbitally unstable}.
+A solitary wave is called \emph{asymptotically stable} if any solution initially close to it (in a certain norm) will converge (in a certain norm) to this or to a nearby solitary wave.
+Linear instability of solitary waves generically leads to \emph{orbital instability} \cite{MR948770,2010arXiv1009.5184G}; at the same time, \emph{spectral stability} does not imply neither orbital nor asymptotic stability.

-{ACKNOWLEDGMENTS} The authors would like to thank Marina Chugunova for providing us with the numerical results on spectral properties of linearized Dirac equation (see also \cite{chugunova-thesis}) which greatly stimulated our research.
-The authors are grateful to Dmitry Pelinovsky for many helpful discussions.
+{ACKNOWLEDGMENTS} The authors would like to thank Marina Chugunova for providing us with her preliminary numerical results on spectral properties of coupled mode equations (see also \cite{chugunova-thesis}) which greatly stimulated our research.
+The authors are grateful to Nabile Boussaid, Thomas Chen, Linh Nguyen, Dmitry Pelinovsky, Bjorn Sandstede, Walter Strauss, Boris Vainberg, and Michael Weinstein for most helpful discussions.